Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Chest Pain.md

 		- Take BP in both arms if the pain is suspicious of aortic dissection (sudden onset, sharp, tearing or migratory)
 			- Acute aortic dissection (AAD) suggested by a difference of >15mmHg
 		- Hypotension occurs in ACS, massive PE and AAD with cardiac tamponade
-		- Hypertension with ACS or aortic dissection should be treated urgently in resuscitation area (see: [[Hypertensive crisis]])
+		- Hypertension with ACS or aortic dissection should be treated urgently in resuscitation area (see: [[Hypertension]])
 	- Heart rate?
 		- If HR >150 or <40 obtain 12 lead ECG and/or rhythym strip to diagnose the arrhythymia
 			- Consider AF or VT in HR>140 and therefore consider urgent cardioversion especially if associated with chest pain or hypotension